Game Preview: Cougars vs. Rockets

 - The Rockets enter tonight with a 6-2-2-0 record in their last 10 games

-- The Rockets sit just three points behind the Cougars heading into tonight
+- The Rockets sit just one point behind the Cougars heading into tonight

 After Tonight: